Israeli military court upholds guilty verdict in high-profile manslaughter case

 One of B'Tselem's field researchers, Emad abu-Shamsiyah, recorded the video, which spread quickly on social media.
 The short clip sharply divided Israeli society between those who supported the soldier and those who supported the army -- a dangerous ideological struggle for a country where most youth must serve for a period in the military.

 Azaria's supporters hailed him as a hero, demanding his release and pardon.
-During the verdict and sentencing, his supporters rallied outside the Ministry of Defense where the trail was held.
+During the verdict and sentencing, his supporters rallied outside the Ministry of Defense where the trial was held.

 But the military's leadership, backed by Azaria's critics, condemned the shooting.
 The military acted swiftly to investigate the incident.
 Then-Israeli Defense Minister Moshe Ya'alon said at the time that the shooting was against the values of the Israeli military.